software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 Reloads the webview.

-### `clearSnapshotCache`

-Clears the snapshot cache.
-It might be useful in a form submission scenario where different session handles are used for modals: when a form submission is completed in the modal session, we need to manually clear the snapshot cache in the default session to avoid using potentially outdated cached snapshots.

 ## Session Component

 Session component has been deprecated.
 To use multiple [sessions](https://github.com/hotwired/turbo-ios/blob/main/Docs/Overview.md#session), you can use `sessionHandle` prop on `VisitableView` component.

+## Other utilities

+### `clearSnapshotCacheForAllSessions`

+Clears the snapshot cache for all sessions.
+This might be useful in a scenario where different session handles are used for modals.
+When a form submission is completed in the modal session, we need to manually clear the snapshot cache in the default session to avoid the use of potentially outdated cached snapshots.